mailjet/api-documentation/guides/_event-api.md

 - error : see [error table](#possible-values-for-errors)

 <aside class="notice">
 NOTICE: If you consider using this event to modify the status of your recipient subscription or viability , please take into account the value of the <code>hard_bounce</code> and <code>error</code> property.
-All bounce event may not have the same level of importance.
+All bounce events may not have the same level of importance.
 </aside>

 <div></div>

-###Blocked event
+### Blocked event

 > Sample blocked event